How to Apply Custom Format Cells in Excel (17 Examples)

 Round Numbers with Custom Format Cells in Excel

-To indicate that the numbers are scaled by units such as thousands and millions, add K and M to the format codes.
+The numbers can be scaled by units such as thousands and millions.
+Additionally, K and M can be added to the format codes.

 Add Units to Custom Format Cells in Excel